Jawschamp/EasyFNBOotDocs/index.rst

 ======================================

 ---
-This Project is hevily thanks to `Armisto, Gist check him out, he's a BEAST! <https://github.com/Armisto>`_
+This Project is hevily in part thanks to `Armisto, Gist check him out, he's a BEAST! <https://github.com/Armisto>`_
 ---

 .. toctree::